- What Is Monk Fruit?

 #2: It May Decrease Your Risk of Diabetes

-Monk fruit was used as an anti-diabetic medication long before it was known as a low calorie sweetener.
-In-vitro studies show monk fruit might help lower glucose levels and increase secrete insulin secretion[*].
+The fruit was used as an anti-diabetic medication long before it was known as a low-calorie sweetener.
+Studies show it might help lower glucose levels and increase secrete insulin secretion[*].
 This effect can increase insulin sensitivity, which both diabetic and healthy people need for a normal metabolism.

 #3: It Has Anti-Cancer Properties